 Factors That Affect Field Sobriety Tests

-Dallas DWI Attorneys Also Serving Fort Worth, Denton, Austin, McKinney, Collin County & Northern Texas
+Dallas DWI Attorneys Also Serving Fort Worth, Denton, Austin, Allen, Collin County & Northern Texas

 Experienced Dallas lawyer, Deandra M. Grant, is here to help you if you need to challenge field sobriety test results and fight your DWI charges.
 Attorney Grant offers a consultation to discuss your case and represents clients throughout all of Dallas and northern Texas.
 She is a trained instructor in Standardized Field Sobriety Tests and has completed extensive training on the operation and maintenance of the Intoxilyzer 5000 (breath test machine) and on forensic blood alcohol testing.
 All of this knowledge and experience makes her attuned to the problems that may occur during testing and how to challenge test results in court in order to protect her clients' rights and interests.